---

 Note that some fields may already be inferred, see [Schema.org Params](/docs/schema-org/guides/core-concepts/params)

-import { defineProduct, useSchemaOrg } from '@unhead/schema-org/typescript'
+import { defineProduct, useSchemaOrg } from '@unhead/schema-org/@framework'

 useSchemaOrg([